salizee/PythonPractice24/README.md

 This is the repository for the exercises of the Arewa Data Science 30 Days of Python, part of stage one of the Arewa Data Science fellowship programme.
 The pattern is 5 days a week (weekdays only).
-The breakdown for the topics that will covered by day are as follows:
+The breakdown of the topics covered by day are as follows:

 1. Introduction